 The power plants' economic dispatch is of little importance to the adequacy assessment: in periods of structural shortage, all of the available generation facilities will be taken into account, operating at their maximum capacity.
-However, the assessment also takes into consideration the power plants' marginal costs (see Figure 8).
-Using the economic dispatch enables the pumped-storage power plants and hydroelectric reservoirs to be appropriately modelled (see section 5.2.1.4).
+However, the assessment also takes into consideration the power plants' marginal costs (see Figure 14).
+Using the economic dispatch enables the pumped-storage power plants and hydroelectric reservoirs to be appropriately modelled (see section 3.2.1.4).

 Economic availability depends on the generation capacity available for the hour in question.
 The price in any given hour is determined by the intersection between the curve for supply (ranking of the power plants) and demand.
 The demand is considered inelastic in this context, at first.
-Then the market response to high prices is also taken into consideration, as explained in section 5.6.
+Additionally, market response to high prices is also taken into consideration.